By: Denise Miller on February 17th, 2020

 Take a Deeper Dive on this Subject and Register for The Future is Now, Hiring for the New Decade Workshop

-Join us as PathShare HR Services hosts a workshop at the GreatAmerica Headquarters in Cedar Rapids, Iowa on Tuesday, June 23.
-This workshop will give you the tools and resources you need to attract, find and assess the right talent for your organization in the new decade.
+Join us as PathShare HR Services hosts an online workshop in two 90-minute segments on Tuesday, February 16th and Thursday, February 18th.
+Grab your lunch and prepare to take notes as this workshop will give you the tools and resources you need to attract, find and assess the right talent for your organization in the new decade.
 Learn more and register below.

 Denise Miller is a Senior Human Resources Consultant with PathShare® HR Services.
 She is a Society for Human Resource Management (SHRM) Certified Professional and holds an additional Talent Acquisition specialty credential allowing her to help GreatAmerica customers be more successful within their hiring process.
 Her certification with the Activity Vector Analysis (AVA) allows her to assist in assessing talent for behavioral fit within the role they are being considered.
 Denise regularly conducts Professional Selling Skills® sales training classes to help support consultative selling skills.
 Prior to joining the PathShare team in 2013 Denise spent 10 years in a sales role at GreatAmerica working directly with dealers in the office equipment industry helping them grow their customer base.